Trade directory · Albany metro · Georgia

 Submit Application

-Complete electrical contractor application through Georgia Secretary of State with experience documentation, exam results, bond, and $100 licensing fee.
+Complete electrical contractor license application through Georgia Secretary of State.
+Include experience documentation, insurance certificates, and $50 application fee.

 5